Phillies vs. Dodgers MLB NLDS Game 4 predictions, odds, best bets by model

 The Los Angeles Dodgers look to close out their National League Division Series when they take on the Philadelphia Phillies in Game 4 of their best-of-five series on Thursday.
 Philadelphia staved off elimination with an 8-2 win in Game 3 on Wednesday.
 The Phillies (96-66), the second seed in the NL, are 42-40 on the road this season, including the playoffs.
 The Dodgers (93-69), the third seed, are 54-30 on their home field in 2025.

 First pitch from Dodger Stadium in Los Angeles is set for 6:08 p.m.
 ET.
 The Phillies have won seven of the past 10 meetings with the Dodgers.
-Los Angeles is a -126 favorite on the money line (risk $126 to win $100) in the latest Phillies vs. Dodgers odds from DraftKings Sportsbook, while the total number of runs Vegas thinks will be scored, or the over-under, is 7.5.
-Before making any Phillies vs. Dodgers picks, be sure to be sure to see the MLB predictions and betting advice from SportsLine's proven computer model.
+Los Angeles is a -133 favorite on the money line (risk $133 to win $100) in the latest Phillies vs. Dodgers odds from DraftKings Sportsbook, with Philly at +112 (risk $100 to win $112).
+The total number of runs Vegas thinks will be scored, or the over-under, is 8.
+Before making any Dodgers vs. Phillies picks, be sure to be sure to see the MLB predictions and betting advice from SportsLine's proven computer model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets with a winning $5 wager: